INSIGHT: North Korea Sanctions

 In August and October 2017 new regulations were issued: Council Regulation (EU) 2017/1509 and EU 2017/1836 aligning sanctions with latest UN Resolutions; new designated vessels and entities were also added.

 EU continued to expand its sanctions on North Korea during 2017 and further extensions can be expected.

 Current North Korea sanctions program began in 2008 with E.O.
 13466.

 E.O.
-13722 expands prohibitions imposing a comprehensive trade embargo against North Korea and going beyond the measures imposed by the UN and the EU.
+13722 expanded prohibitions imposing a comprehensive trade embargo against North Korea and going beyond the measures imposed by the UN and the EU.
 The E.O.
 13722 allows US to impose secondary sanctions on non-US persons involved in trade to/from North Korea of prohibited goods and where the revenue may benefit the Government of North Korea/Worker's Party of North Korea.
-The list of designated entities and individuals has been expanded during 2017.
+The list of designated entities and individuals has been steadily expanded from 2017 onwards.

 On 2 August 2017 the President signed the "Countering America's Adversaries Through Sanctions Act (CAATSA)" introducing wide sanctions against North Korea aimed at cutting off sources of income for the North Korean Government and deterring nuclear program.
 CAATSA prohibit providing bunkers, fuel, insurance or registration services to North Korean vessels; purchase of precious metals, supply of crude oil, gas, coal, iron and petroleum products.